wilfredinni/python-cheatsheet/README.md

         cd my_project
         pipenv install <package>

-    Anything we install now will be specific to this project.

     Pipenv will install your package and create a Pipfile for you in your project’s directory.
 The Pipfile is used to track which dependencies your project needs in case you need to re-install them.